 ccmsetup.exe /mp:https://CONTOSO.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72186325152220500 CCMHOSTNAME=CONTOSO.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72186325152220500 SMSSiteCode=ABC SMSMP=https://mp1.contoso.com AADTENANTID=daf4a1c2-3a0c-401b-966f-0b855d3abd1a AADCLIENTAPPID=7506ee10-f7ec-415a-b415-cd3d58790d97 AADRESOURCEURI=https://contososerver

 How to Automatically Install or Deploy SCCM Client via Intune?

 For Windows 10 (1709 or later) devices that are enrolled in Intune and don’t have the SCCM client, you can create an app in Intune to deploy the SCCM client.
 The command line of this installation of SCCM client is very important in this section.

-SCCM team is continuously reducing the complexity of the command line used for installing SCCM client via Intune.
-The latest updates in the command line using CMG is explained in the following blog about SCCM TP 1806.
+The SCCM team is continuously reducing the complexity of the command line used for installing SCCM clients via Intune.
+The latest updates in the command line using CMG are explained in the following blog about SCCM TP 1806.

-Following steps are explained in the video tutorial How to deploy SCCM client from Intune.
+The following steps are explained in the video tutorial on How to deploy an SCCM client from Intune.

 - Login to Azure portal https://portal.azure.com